HL7/codex-radiation-therapy/input/pagecontent/conformance.md

 Three roles for **CodeX RT Participants** are defined along the actors defined in IHE-RO [XRTS](https://www.ihe-ro.org/doku.php?id=doc%3Aprofiles%3Axrts):

-* **Treamtent Summary Provider** - a participant in exchange of CodeX RT data who provides CodeX RT data in response to a data query or autonomously pushes CodeX RT data to an CodeX RT receiver.
-The Data Sender does not have to be the originator of the data it possesses.
-The Data Sender role is similar to a [US Core Responder](https://www.hl7.org/fhir/us/core/#us-core-actors), except the data sent is not assumed to be a response to a query.
+* **Treatment Summary Provider** - A system that provides the summary of ongoing or completed radiotherapy treatments by storing CodeX RT compliant resources to an RO Resource Repository.

-* **Treatment Observer** - a participant in exchange of CodeX RT data who accepts CodeX RT data from an CodeX RT Data Sender.
-The Data Receiver may receive data as part of a predetermined workflow, or initiate the exchange via a query or on a regular basis via subscription.
-The Receiver role is similar to a [US Core Requestor](https://www.hl7.org/fhir/us/core/#us-core-actors), except the data does not have to be explicitly requested.
+* **Treatment Observer** - A system that retrieves the latest radiotherapy treatment summary information as CodeX RT compliant resources from an RO Resource Repository.

-* **RO Resource Repository** - a participant in exchange of CodeX RT data who accepts CodeX RT data from an CodeX RT Data Sender.
-The Data Receiver may receive data as part of a predetermined workflow, or initiate the exchange via a query or on a regular basis via subscription.
-The Receiver role is similar to a [US Core Requestor](https://www.hl7.org/fhir/us/core/#us-core-actors), except the data does not have to be explicitly requested.
+* **RO Resource Repository** - The Radiation Oncology Resource Repository is a system and can receive CodeX RT compliant resources and make them available as defined in the [CodeX RT Server CapabilityStatement](CapabilityStatement-CodexRTServerCapabilityStatement.html).
+A FHIR Server that fulfills this role may not be limited to Radiation Oncology.
+It may be a generic FHIR server that fulfills other roles at the same time.

 This STU1 IG currently only provides a CapabilityStatement for a RO Resource Repository.
-As additional experience interacting with CodeX RT data accrues the required capabilities for a client will be captured in future updates to this IG.
+As additional experience interacting with CodeX RT data accrues the required capabilities for Treatment Summary Provider and Treatment Observer will be captured in future updates to this IG.
+See the IHE-RO [XRTS](https://www.ihe-ro.org/doku.php?id=doc%3Aprofiles%3Axrts) Supplement for a specification which transactions are required by the Treatment Summary Provider and the Treatment Observer.

 ### "MUST" Requirements for Conformance